Building Neural Networks from Scratch

 Building an MLP

-For last, we will create a Multilayer Perceptron, for this, we just need to to line layer up.
+For last, we will create a Multilayer Perceptron, for this, we just need to line layer up.

 class MLP: